 Sustainability and Climate

-The Forest Service is a steward of many of our Nation’s most treasured landscapes, and within those landscapes are resources that people need and want, such as clean air and water, recreational opportunities and forest products.
+The Forest Service stewards many of our nation’s most treasured landscapes.
+Within those landscapes are resources that people need and want, such as clean air and water, recreational opportunities and forest products.
 Impacts from climate change, extreme weather, and other disturbances—along with changing human demands—challenge our ability to ensure that ecosystems are healthy, resilient, and more adaptable to changing conditions.
-The Forest Service is adjusting behaviors and actions by using the best available science and information to ensure our forests and grasslands continue to deliver values, products, and services both now and in the future.
+The Forest Service is using the best available science to adjust behaviors and actions to ensure our forests and grasslands continue to deliver values, products, and services both now and in the future.

 As we continue to face new challenges brought about by climate change, it is important that we consider these effects in our planning and decision making.
 Today, the Forest Service is working to ensure that our national forests and grasslands are prepared for upcoming changes in climate through adaptation and mitigation.
 Learn more about adaptation